nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## **1. Introduction**

 ### **1.1.
 Product Overview**
-ProjectPro is a contact organisation application designed for university students.
+ProjectPro is a contacts organisation application designed for university students.

 University students often spend a lot of time coordinating project meetup sessions and finding project information, resulting in large amounts of time wasted.